 - bell peppers

-Step-by-Step How to Make a Basic Swiss Cheese Fondue
+Step-by-Step Instructions for Basic Swiss Cheese Fondue

 It’s quick and easy to make this basic cheese fondue recipe.
 As you can see from the photo below, it only takes minimal ingredients, including shredded cheese, butter, garlic, corn starch, Kirschwasser, Chardonnay, nutmeg and dill.